stevepurdie/saap-docs/content/for-developers/access-your-cluster.md

 Following CLI tools are required for working with Stakater App Agility Platform.

-- [Openshift CLI (oc)](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli) With the OpenShift command-line interface (CLI), the oc command, you can create applications and manage OpenShift Container Platform projects from a terminal.
+- [OpenShift CLI (oc)](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli) With the OpenShift command-line interface (CLI), the oc command, you can create applications and manage OpenShift Container Platform projects from a terminal.

-- [Kubectl](https://kubernetes.io/docs/tasks/tools/) The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
+- [kubectl](https://kubernetes.io/docs/tasks/tools/) The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.

 - [Helm](https://helm.sh/docs/intro/install/) Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.